RoseLeBlood/MiniThread/STYLE_GUIDE.md

 - Names shall not give any idea of type, such as is done with System Hungarian notation.
 - Case
   - C preprocessor symbols should be all uppercase.
-  - All OpenThread class, namespace, structure, method, function, enumeration, and type names in the C/C++ language shall be in _upper camel case_.
-Exception: the top level OpenThread namespace 'ot'.
+  - All Mini Thread class, namespace, structure, method, function, enumeration, and type names in the C/C++ language shall be in _upper camel case_.
+Exception: the top level Mini Thread namespace 'ot'.
-  - All OpenThread instantiated names of instances of classes, namespaces, structures, methods, functions, enumerations, and types as well as method and function parameters in the C++ language shall be in _lower camel case_.
+  - All Mini Thread instantiated names of instances of classes, namespaces, structures, methods, functions, enumerations, and types as well as method and function parameters in the C++ language shall be in _lower camel case_.
 - Symbol Qualification
-  - All OpenThread C++ code should be in the ‘mn’ top-level namespace.
+  - All Mini Thread C++ code should be in the ‘mn’ top-level namespace.
 - Scope
   - All global data shall have a `_g` prepended to the name to denote global scope.
   - All static data shall have a `ms_` or `_sg` prepended to the name to denote static scope.